 - It is not structural.
 If the pipe has structural issues, it’s not going to fix that.
 In fact, if soil or pipe movement occurs, it can compromise that seal.

-- Offset joints or longitudinal cracks may not seal properly and it’s difficult to use on pipes with rough surfaces.
+- Offset joints or longitudinal cracks may not seal properly, and it’s difficult to use on pipes with rough surfaces.
 So it’s going to need a smooth surface pipe.

-- If you’ve got a concrete pipe that has a lot of corrosion, probably not going to work real well.
+- If you’ve got a concrete pipe that has a lot of corrosion, probably not going to work well.

-- It’s not well suited for large voids, it’s going to fix the smaller cracks but not large voids.
+- It’s not well suited for large voids.
+It’s going to fix the smaller cracks but not large voids.

-- It’s not going to be effective to large roots, they can work their way right through the chemical grout.
+- It’s not going to be effective to large roots.
+They can work their way right through the chemical grout.

 Chemical Grouting Applications (2:36)

-Leak repairs is a good application for it.
+Leak repairs are a good application for it.
 Here you can see where we’ve got water coming into the pipe through a joint.
 This is a good application for chemical grout.
-This is a pipe where the chemical grout was used and you can see it’s worked its way into the joint and stopped off that seep there.
+This is a pipe where the chemical grout was used, and you can see it’s worked its way into the joint and stopped off that seep there.
 It can be used in manholes around joint boot leaks where pipes are coming into the manhole.
-There are systems out there that can do this for several feet up lateral lines, that can seal around where those laterals connect into the mainline system.
+There are systems out there that can do this for several feet up lateral lines that can seal around where those laterals connect into the mainline system.

 Here’s an example of a leak that could be sealed with chemical grout and a lateral system and how those work.
 Another joint and crack that would be an application.
 Chemical grout would work for that.
 This one here, chemical grout is probably not going to work for this.
-It’s a lateral crack and it’s a little bit big and too extensive.
+It’s a lateral crack, and it’s a little bit big and too extensive.
 A small hole in the pipe?
 Chemical grout could work for that one.
-Large void in the side of a pipe?
+A large void in the side of a pipe?
 Chemical grout would not be recommended and would not be quite as effective on that.
 Gushing water in, infiltration runner?
 Yeah, it would work for that.

 CIPP Pipe Lining (3:33)

-CIPP Lining Advantages (4:08)
+CIPP Lining Advantages

-- It is structural.
+It is structural.
 It’ll provide structural repair to the host pipe.
-It can stand on its own and the host pipe completely disappears around it.
-It’ll still work and it stops further degradation or collapse of that host pipe.
+It can stand on its own, and the host pipe completely disappears around it.
+It’ll still work, and it stops further degradation or collapse of that host pipe.

-- It’s flexible, it can navigate through offset joints to a certain extent, around bends, missing sewer sections if the flow line is still there and buried manholes even.
+It’s flexible.
+It can navigate through offset joints to a certain extent, around bends, missing sewer sections if the flow line is still there, and buried manholes even.

-- And it has a long service life.
+And it has a long service life.

-- High infiltration can wash out the resin.
+High infiltration can wash out the resin.
 Like I mentioned in the other picture where there was water standing at the bottom of the pipe, that’s not recommended because it can wash out that resin and prevent the proper curing of that.
-Also where you’ve got a runner, where water is actively pouring into a joint or a void, you’re going to want to fix that with maybe a chemical grouting before you do the lining because that’ll also wash out the resin.
+Also, where you’ve got a runner, where water is actively pouring into a joint or a void, you’re going to want to fix that with maybe a chemical grouting before you do the lining because that’ll also wash out the resin.

 Any sag or dip in the pipe is still going to be there because it’s going to follow the existing pipe’s path.

-- It can still allow some infiltration and inflow.
-There’s an annular space between the liner and the host pipe that water can travel along and if you have a reopening where the sewer service is connected, water can get in there or at the manhole.
+It can still allow some infiltration and inflow.
+There’s an annular space between the liner and the host pipe that water can travel along, and if you have a reopening where the sewer service is connected, water can get in there or at the manhole.
 It can be minimized with controlled curing, but there’s still a concern there.

-- It’s unable to line severe offsets or collapses.
+It’s unable to line severe offsets or collapses.

-- It does result in a small reduction in pipe diameter.
+It does result in a small reduction in pipe diameter.
 Although, usually this is offset by the improvement to the smoothness of the pipe so there’s not a major reduction in capacity.

-CIPP Lining Applications (6:13)
+CIPP Lining Applications

 Applications for CIPP lining.
 Moderate to heavy structural defects or collapses.
 If the majority of the host pipe is still there, it can be lined through and can restore that pipe.
-Major collapses where the pipe is a majorly damaged and obstructing the pipe, that’s not going to work.
+Major collapses where the pipe is majorly damaged and obstructing the pipe, that’s not going to work.
 Here’s another small offset.
 That would be fine.
 I like the operator’s note on this “not going to try.”
-Same thing for CIPP, you’re not going to be able to line through that.
+The same thing for CIPP, you’re not going to be able to line through that.
 Something to consider with CIPP lining is where you have a protruding tap extending into the pipe.
 Those have to be removed.
 They can still line through that, but they’ll have to go in and grind that pipe off before they do that.
-Protrusions of pipe collapsed into the pipe, they’re not going to be able to grind that off to be able to get the liner through so that one’s probably not going to happen.
+Protrusions of pipe collapsed into the pipe.
+They’re not going to be able to grind that off to be able to get the liner through, so that one’s probably not going to happen.
 It depends on the installer whether they would want to attempt that one or not.

 But if you’ve got a runner, that’s going to wash out the resin out of the pipe and you’re going to need to do something before.
 You can still line it, but you’re probably going to need to grout it or seal that leak before you do that CIPP lining.
 So at this point, you can see the I&I is coming through the service lateral.
 CIPP lining is not going to be able to address that because that service lateral has to be reopened and what they do is they run a cutter down the pipe and cut open those holes again.
 So as soon as they cut through that liner to reopen that service that infiltration at the service connection is going to be re-established back to the pipe.

 So more than likely, you’re going to need to do some kind of chemical grouting with that as well.
 With infiltration coming into the pipe, you’re going to need to seal that off before CIPP will be effective.
 Root control.
 Here you got lots of roots coming in at every joint.
-Lining through that is going to seal off every one of those joints and that’s going to cut down on the root intrusion issues.
+Lining through that is going to seal off every one of those joints, and that’s going to cut down on the root intrusion issues.

-CIPP Lining Considerations (8:35)
+CIPP Lining Considerations

 Some considerations for CIPP lining.
 We always recommend end seals at the manholes to help reduce some of that I&I traveling between the host pipe and the liner.
 There is some pre-lining work that needs to be done like grinding protrusions, stopping heavy infiltration, so you might have some chemical grounding to go with that.
 Then lateral services, something to consider is whether you’re going to reopen all of the lateral services or to spend the time and effort to identify which ones are still active and only open those because that limits the amount of I&I entry points into the system.

 There’s a related method of using CIPP for just repairing a single point.
 This is maybe where the main is primarily good, but there’s a small spot where there’s some damage.
 So you can go in with maybe a 10-foot length intending to repair just an isolated issue.
 This resin that they use for this is usually more of a two-part epoxy that cures at ambient temperatures.
 Here’s an installation case where it was just one location so they put in a small section to line just that one spot.
-The cost effectiveness of this is limited however, our rule of thumb is if you’re going to have more than two point repairs in a typical sewer section, you might as well just line the whole line.
+The cost-effectiveness of this is limited however, our rule of thumb is if you’re going to have more than two-point repairs in a typical sewer section, you might as well just line the whole line.
 You get the benefit of the whole line because your costs are going to be about the same.

 Sliplining Trenchless Pipe Rehabilitation (11:05)

-Sliplining, is another method.
+Sliplining is another method.
 This is where a smaller pipe is inserted into an existing line and either pushed or pulled through that section.
 This can also be done with a spiral wound pipe.
-It does reduce the diameter of the pipe so you can have some capacity issues.
+It does reduce the diameter of the pipe, so you can have some capacity issues.
 It’s not commonly used because it does require some excavation at the ends.
 So this is used more often where you have major concerns and where the excavation to put those pipes in doesn’t cause issues.

-Sliplining Applications and Advantages (11:31)
+Sliplining Applications and Advantages

 Here’s an example graphic that illustrates how it’s done.
-There’s an excavation at one end, and there’s a liner, whether polyethylene or other materials that gets pulled into the pipe to replace the old pipe.
+There’s an excavation at one end, and there’s a liner, whether polyethylene or other materials, that gets pulled into the pipe to replace the old pipe.

 Pipe Bursting (12:27)